 If you find a worker that you like, treat him well so that he stays with you over time and that’s going to make and save you way more money in the long run.

 This actually segues nicely into my next question for you on how to hire a virtual assistant is how do you create loyalty?
 How do you manage these people?
 How do you communicate with them because they’re on the other side of the world?
 How do you make them feel part of a team?

 Sure.
 I’d credit my business partner, Connor Gillivan.
 You can check him out at connorgillivan.com.
 He’s all about teamwork.

 When I first started my Amazon store, I was that rough ridged business owner.
 Everyone just does what they’re told.
 There’s no real need to have that teamwork and interaction.

 He really opened my eyes about first of all just making the working atmosphere fun.
 Second of all, employee happiness and retention and how it’s … You get so much more out of it over time.

-A lot of cool things we’ve done internally at FreeeUp with both my assistants and the way that we interact with our workers who are working for clients is we keep everyone involved.
+A lot of cool things we’ve done internally at FreeeUp with both my assistants and the way that FreeeUp interacts with the workers in the marketplace who are working for clients is we keep everyone involved.
 We make them feel part of the team.
 We keep them updated on the business’ success and even failures so they feel a part of it.

 We give people credit for how they’re contributing whenever a client gets a compliment or whenever a worker gets a compliment from a client, we share it with the team.